GrowlyX/on-bot-typescript/docs/how-it-works.md

 - `frontend`: Contains any code related to the actual code editor.

 ## Why should you use this?
 Rebuilding your RobotController project can take anywhere from 15s-2m to fully complete.
-There are multiple "layers" of delays that are applied during the rebuild process (from longest to shortest in terms of execution time, only significant delays listed):
+There are multiple "layers" of delays that are applied during the rebuild process (from longest to shortest in terms of execution time, only significant delays are listed):
 1. Android Studio, Gradle, TeamCode rebuild
 2. Android Studio, wireless/wired ADB, app stop -> app reinstall -> app start
 3. *(if applicable)* OnBot Java, Gradle, TeamCode rebuild